 This short story was first published in Empirical Magazine in February 2012.
-This Special First Edition is no longer in print but you can still see this story on Empirical’s blog here or buy it in the Best of Empirical 2012: Fiction and Poetry.
-Check out the latest issue of Empirical magazine here.
+Empirical Magazine is no longer in business but you can still see this story on Empirical’s blog here or buy it in the Best of Empirical 2012: Fiction and Poetry.

 by Laura Rittenhouse